Alcaraz Dreaming Of ATP Finals Triumph As Djokovic Awaits In Semis - UrduPoint

 World number two Alcaraz needed to win to ensure a spot in the last four, and he did just that in impressive fashion, cruising to a victory against Medvedev who had looked hugely impressive in his previous two victories in Turin.

-Winning in straight-sets ensured him first place in the Red Group ahead of Medvedev, regardless of what happens in Friday night's dead-rubber between Alexander Zverev and Andrey Rublev.
+Winning in straight-sets ensured him first place in the Red Group ahead of Medvedev, regardless of the result of the late match which was won 6-4, 6-4 by Alexander Zverev against Andrey Rublev.

 Alcaraz also gained a small measure of revenge for defeat in the US Open semi-finals against Medvedev, who finishes second in the group after having already qualified for the semis on Wednesday.